MinchinWeb/openttd-wmdot/ReadMe.txt

         from Oil Rigs to Oil Refineries to earn WmDOT a little bit of money.

 -- Version History ------------------------------------------------------------
-Version 9 [2012-03-14]
+Version 10 [2012-06-27]
-    Added support for FIRS water-based industries.
-Requries FIRS v0.7.1 or newer.
+    Improved ship selection
-    Bug fix (to work with SuperLib)
+    Dynamically add ships to routes

 See the attached CHANGELOG.txt for full version history.

 -- Roadmap --------------------------------------------------------------------
 These are features I hope to add to WmDOT shortly.
 However, this is subject to
     change without notice.
-However, I am open to suggestions! v10 Ship Pathfinder improvements v11 Dynamic route management v12 Grid-based road pathfinder v13 Provide inter-city valuables transportation v14 Bring water and food to towns in the desert and above the snowline to help them grow v15 Provide streetcar service in towns
+However, I am open to suggestions! v11 Dynamically route managmentment (delete extra ships, replace old ships) Ship Pathfinder improvements v12 Provide streetcar service in towns v13 Grid-based road pathfinder v14 Provide 'freeways' between cities v15 Provide inter-city valuables transportation v16 Bring water and food to towns in the desert and above the snowline to help them grow

 -- Known Issues ---------------------------------------------------------------
-NewGRF support has not been tested.
+NewGRF support (beyond FIRS and FISH) has not been tested.
-Bankruptcy: Because WmDOT has no revenue source and so may go bankrupt.
-This
+Bankruptcy: Because WmDOT does not prioritize making money so may go bankrupt.
-    becomes more of an issue in long games, on mountainous and watery maps, and on large maps.
+    This becomes more of an issue in long games, on mountainous and watery maps, and on large maps.
 Allowing WmDOT to go bankrupt and then restarting itself will allow WmDOT to keep going.
 Save/Load functionality has not been added.
 On loading a game, WmDOT will take
     some time but should eventually pick up where it left off.
 Building multiple versions of the same routes is a tradeoff for pathfinder